 We have implemented a number of actions to improve dust management at our operated assets.
 These include:

 - At Western Australia Iron Ore (WAIO), we announced plans in FY2020 to invest up to a further A$300 million over five years to improve air quality and reduce dust emissions across our Pilbara operations.
 Studies have progressed to support future mine plans, including further optimisation of moisture management systems for ore conditioning at mines, and introducing new technologies, such as wind fences for reducing dust generation at the port.

-- For the BHP Mitsubishi Alliance, we are developing an air quality framework for all our operated mines, focusing on improving real-time air quality monitoring and dust management controls to contribute to our proactive site operational measures.
+- For the BHP Mitsubishi Alliance, we are developing an air quality framework for all operated mines, focusing on improving real-time air quality monitoring and dust management controls to contribute to proactive site operational measures.

 - In Chile, we are implementing an air quality strategy for all our operated mines, focusing on real-time air quality and health exposure monitoring, dust management control improvements, modelling and forecasting of air quality conditions and dust analytics.

 - At Nickel West, we are implementing an asset-level air quality management plan that focuses on air quality risk identification and management.
-This will enable improved operational controls to mitigate potential air quality risks across the Nickel West mining and processing operations.
+This will enable improved operational controls designed to mitigate potential air quality risks across the Nickel West mining and processing operations.

 Resource extraction and processing can generate large amounts of waste depending on the mineral geology, mining or extraction method and extent of processing applied to produce our products to the specifications our customers require.
 We are committed to continually improving our practices to minimise waste generation, increase recycling and repurposing of materials, and prevent pollution through proper disposal.

 We broadly define waste from resource extraction into two main categories: mineral and non-mineral waste.
 These are further split into hazardous and non-hazardous streams, which are usually defined by local legislation.